 We presented the participants with a visual representation of a social network about which they had intimate knowledge in terms of actors (researchers), their roles and positions in the organization, and their working relations.
 We asked them to create a representative view of the researchers in their organization that could later be printed as a poster.
 We gave them a single shared network representation using a force-directed layout (Lin-Log4).
 They then had to identify and name the different communities, defining their own criteria.
-Such an open-ended task of identifying communities and examining their connections is common in social-network analysis, see the related sidebar.)
+Such an open-ended task of identifying communities and examining their connections is common in social-network analysis.5 (For more on socialnetwork analysis, see the related sidebar.)